austinbillings/supergulp/README.md

 |`set`|The name of a compound task (a string) or tasks (an array) to "hook" into.
 Defaults to the 'default' task. | Compound tasks should not be explicitly declared with `gulp.task`, but are generated automatically by Supergulp.

 ## Sample App Setup
-Have you ever ended up with a **gulpfile.js** way too overstuffed with tasks, logic, and configuration?

-Enter *Supergulp*, the tool that takes Gulp through a new paradigm.
-The idea is to break your gulp task logic into distinct javascript files each with only the dependencies they need, and without worrying about input or output configuration.
-You provide a configuration file path, and supergulp injects the configuration into each task it finds in the '/gulp' directory.
-Suddenly, all your gulp tasks and pipelines are more portable, easier to understand and debug, and less reliant on baked-in configuration. **Let's get cookin'.**

 Here's the file structure of our imaginary demonstration app:
 ```